wbuist/WMB-PHPScripts/README.md

 WMB-PHPScripts
 ==============

-Simple PHP scripts for day to day stuff
+Simple PHP scripts for day to day stuff - Mostly to link things like Infusionsoft to Redbooth and other automations